Magical Origin Stories Written by Readers

 “Or . . . was that a warning?”
 Bumbelwy mused as he headed home.

-If you’re a fan of The Merlin Saga, you’ll know Rhia is a major character who first appears in Book 1, and who continues to be a main character from Fincayra to Avalon.
+If you’re a fan of the Merlin Saga, you’ll know Rhia is a major character who first appears in Book 1, and who continues to be a main character from Fincayra to Avalon.
 In her story, Hannah S. imagines the answer to a fundamental mystery: How did Rhia become separated from her family, and what first drew her to Druma Wood and her home in the great tree Arbassa?

 The game had gone horribly wrong somehow!
 They were only playing hide and seek, though they were nearer the woods than Mother would have liked.
 But how was that any different than playing in a large castle where one could still easily get lost?